 So by now you will have seen plenty of those TV ads featuring the guy from Playschool with the eight kids (Jay Laga’aia) peddling this new program.
 But what does it all mean for parents of young children?

-Well, under Queensland law children must attend school when they are aged 6 ½.
-It is not compulsory for children to attend the Prep Year, although it does have an attendance rate of 97%.
+It is compulsory for children to attend the Prep Year.
 A child is eligible for Prep if they're at least 5½ years of age on December 31 that year, meaning some children may commence Prep at 4½ years of age.

 The Approved Kindergarten Program is often thought of as a Pre-Prep program.
 If you think of attending Prep as the first year of attending school, then the AKP is a great way to have your child “school ready”.